HUANGLIZI/HUANGLIZI/README.md

  Welcome to my profile!
 I'm a Ph.D. student majoring in Bioengineering: Data Science at University of Washington, Seattle.
 I received my master degree in Computer Science from UIUC.

- Thanks for visiting and I am looking for collaborators on Medical Image Analysis and Computer Vision.
+ Thanks for visiting and I am looking for collaborators on AI for Healthcare and Foundation Model.

 - 🔭 I’m currently working on Medical Image Analysis & Computer Vision.
 - 🌱 I’m currently studying Large MultiModal Application in various fields.